-- a.
-Communicate original ideas effectively in written form, - b.
-Make effective oral presentations, both formally and informally, to a wide range of audiences. - c.
-Understand and offer constructive critiques of the presentations of others.
+- 16. The ability to demonstrate academic communication skills; including: - a.
+Communicating original ideas effectively in written form. - b.
+Making effective oral presentations, both formally and informally, to a wide range of audiences. - c.
+Understanding and offering constructive critiques of the presentations of others.